sharabshrestha99/sarabshrestha.com.np/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest a new idea or improvement
-title: ""
+title: "[Feature] <short summary of your request>"
 labels: enhancement, needs-triage
-assignees: ""
+assignees: []
 ---

 **💡 Is your feature request related to a problem?
 Please describe.**
-A clear and concise description of the issue or limitation.
+Please provide a clear and concise description of the issue or limitation.
-> Example: "I'm always frustrated when I have to..."
+> Example: 'I'm always frustrated when I have to...'

 ---

 **🚀 Describe the solution you'd like**
-A clear and concise description of the feature or enhancement you’d like to see.
+Please describe the feature or enhancement you would like to see.
-> Example: "I'd like a button that exports my data as a CSV file."
+> Example: "I would like a button that exports my data as a CSV file."

 ---

 **⚙️ Describe alternatives you’ve considered**
 If applicable, describe any alternative solutions or features you considered and why they may not fit.
-> Example: "I considered using the existing 'Export as JSON' feature, but I need CSV for my workflow."
+> Example: "I considered using the existing \"Export as JSON\" feature, but I need CSV for my workflow."

 ---

 **🖼️ Additional context**
+Please provide any other context, screenshots, or mockups that may help us understand your request.
+> Example: "Here is a screenshot of the current workflow and a mockup of the proposed feature."